wcsalmon/cilia_calcium/README.md

 //.ijm files are for use with the Fiji package of ImageJ (www.fiji.sc).

-//Preprocessing and MATLAB analysis are for MATLAB
+//"Preprocessing" and "MATLAB analysis" folders are for MATLAB